LeijieZhang001/leijiezhang001.github.io/source/_posts/PointCloud-Feature-Extraction.md

 <a id="8" href="#8ref">[8]</a> Kiefel, Martin, Varun Jampani, and Peter V. Gehler.
 "Permutohedral lattice cnns." arXiv preprint arXiv:1412.6618 (2014).
 <a id="9" href="#9ref">[9]</a> Su, Hang, et al. "Splatnet: Sparse lattice networks for point cloud processing."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.
 <a id="10" href="#10ref">[10]</a> Gu, Xiuye, et al. "Hplflownet: Hierarchical permutohedral lattice flownet for scene flow estimation on large-scale point clouds."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2019.
+<a id="11" href="#11ref">[11]</a> Xie, Liang, et al. "PI-RCNN: An Efficient Multi-sensor 3D Object Detector with Point-based Attentive Cont-conv Fusion Module." arXiv preprint arXiv:1911.06084 (2019).
+<a id="12" href="#12ref">[12]</a> Liu, Zhe, et al. "TANet: Robust 3D Object Detection from Point Clouds with Triple Attention." arXiv preprint arXiv:1912.05163 (2019).
+<a id="13" href="#13ref">[13]</a> Wu, Wenxuan, Zhongang Qi, and Li Fuxin.
+"Pointconv: Deep convolutional networks on 3d point clouds."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019.